thihathit/react-joi/README.md

 ## About

 State-based validation hook.
-Unlike other component/form based validations, `react-joi` allows you to use native HTML elements & requires no `<form />` element to do your `submit` validation.
+Unlike other component/form based validations, `react-joi` allows to use native HTML elements & require no `<form />` element to do your `submit` validation.
 In short, we don't mess with your DOM.

 The core validator uses [Joi](https://joi.dev/) as in it's name.